Friday, October 10, 2025

 with a parent or as part of a group with your teacher.

-Linda is hosting this week's Poetry Friday roundup today at TeacherDance with a magical poem about growing up...and play.
+This week, Molly is generously hosting the Poetry Friday roundup over at Nix The Comfort Zone with poetry that reminds us of the beautiful pause of summer.
 Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,